Let’s Talk About Promising Young Woman’s Ugliest Scene

 Advertisement

 Of course, it would’ve been so much more comforting for Madison to say that she was deeply regretful of how she acted, and wanted to right her wrongs.
 But the discomfort doesn’t end with her distasteful reaction.
 In response, Cassie makes a misguided attempt to teach her former friend a lesson.
 Our main character, who we’ve sympathized with up until now, exhibits her own ugly behavior here, exacting cruel revenge on Madison.
-Cassie sets it up so Madison believes that a man took advantage of her while she was passed out drunk in her hotel room with the sole goal of giving her a taste of her own toxic medicine
+Cassie sets it up so Madison believes that a man took advantage of her while she was passed out drunk in her hotel room with the sole goal of giving her a taste of her own toxic medicine.

 This is what makes Promising Young Woman so compelling — the film subverts every expectation we have about female revenge plots.
 It throws out all the clean tropes, and instead pulls back the pink sequined curtain to reveal the messiness of reality: We all have the potential to play the villain in our own story.